106: Calorie-free oil

 He wants really soft Windows, Microsoft Windows.

-If you were doing a renovation project, what might you be typing in to find out, to get the instructions?
+If you were doing a renovation project, what might you be typing in to find out to get the instructions?
 Oh, install Windows.
-Yes,

-he is literally typing how to install Windows.
+Yes, he is literally typing how to install Windows.

 And unfortunately, that just goes to computer articles.
 That's very funny.

 This is an anecdote from Joe himself who wrote the question.
 He tried mounting new windows.

 He tried installing Windows in-house.
+No, all computer things.

-if you search for Saden installeres Windur,
+If you search for Saden installerers Windur,

 apologies to Denmark, you only get the construction guides because the actual brand name is not in there.
 That's brilliant.